michalc/aiodnsresolver/README.md

 - CNAME chains have a maximum length.

+## Event loop, tasks, and yielding

+No tasks are created, and the event loop is only yielded to during socket communication.
+Because fetching results from the cache involves socket communication, this means that cached results are fetched without yielding.
+This introduces a small inconsistency between fetching cached and non-cached results, and so clients should be written to not depend on the presence or lack of a yield during resolution.
+This is a typically recommended process however: it should be expected that coroutines might yield.

+The trade-off for this inconsistency is that cached results are fetched slightly faster than if resolving were to yield in all cases.

+For CNAME chains, the event loop is yielded during each communication for non-cached parts of the chain.

 ## Scope

 The scope of this project is deliberately restricted to operations that are used to resolve A or AAAA records: to resolve a domain name to its IP addresses, and have similar responsibilities to `gethostbyname`.
 Some limited extra behaviour is present/may be added, but great care is taken to prevent scope creep, especially to not add complexity that isn't required to resolve A or AAAA records.